corejola/construction-fire-prevention-control/README.md

 * Visual output to be displayed on site screens and emailed to project team
 * Origination of trend tracking fire related incidents w/ effectiveness of controls.

+### About the Application

+The Lendlease Construction Fire: Prevent Control is a **MERN** application utilizing **MVC** architecture.
+It is a mobile responsive application w/ user authentication that is maintained acrross the application using JWT.
+The application utilizes a series of switches to document onsite field conditions to determine fire risk assessment.
+MVP test build for Oceanwide Plaza Project Tower 1.

 ### How it Works:
 1. Log into the application.
 2. Select Tower to review.
 3. Walk the level to observe the current field conditions as the relate to the presence of fire extinguishers, smoke/fire alarms, smoke/fire detetion, fire risers & a clear path of egress.
 4. Tag the item on the level you are on and click submit
 5. The app will determine the current fire risk condition for that level.
+6. You can see the overall condition of the tower per floor by going to the current fire risk assessment tab.
+Visualization of the current status of the entire tower is used using [D3.js](https://d3js.org/),

 ### Fire Risk Condition
 The fire risk condition is determined by a simple scoring system.
 Each of the inputs has a specific score and the sum of those scores determines the condition.
 The base conditions are: